Poitiers: 17th century

-The town saw less activity during the Renaissance.
-Few changes were made in the urban landscape, except for laying way for the rue de la Tranchée.
-Bridges were built where the inhabitants had used gués.
-A few hôtels particuliers were built at that time, such as the hôtels Jean Baucé, Fumé and Berthelot.
-Poets Joachim du Bellay and Pierre Ronsard met at the University of Poitiers, before leaving for Paris.
+The cosmopolitan town saw less activity during the Renaissance.
+Few changes were made in the urban landscape, except for laying the way for the Rue de la Tranchée.
+Moreover bridges were built where the inhabitants had colloquially used gués.
+A few Hôtels particuliers were built at that time, such as the Hôtels Jean Baucé, Fumé and Berthelot.
+Poets Joachim du Bellay and Pierre Ronsard converged at the University of Poitiers, before leaving for Paris leaving an indelible mark on the city.

-During the 17th century, many people emigrated from Poitiers and the Poitou to the French settlements in the new world and thus many Acadians or Cajuns living in North America today can trace ancestry back to this region.
+During the 17th century, many people emigrated from Poitiers and the Poitou to the French settlements in the new world and thus many Acadians who would later be Cajuns living in North America contemporarily can trace their ancestry back to this region.

 18th century

-During the 18th century, the town's activity mainly depended on its administrative functions as a regional centre: Poitiers served as the seat for the regional administration of royal justice, the évêché, the monasteries and the intendance of the Généralité du Poitou.
+During the 18th century, the town's ebb and flow mainly depended on its administrative functions as the regional capital: Poitiers served as the seat for the regional administration of royal justice, the évêché, the monasteries, and the intendance of the Généralité du Poitou.

-The Vicomte de Blossac, intendant of Poitou from 1750 to 1784, had a French garden landscaped in Poitiers.
-He also had Aliénor d'Aquitaine's ancient wall razed and modern boulevards were built in its place.
+The Viscount of Blossac, intendant of Poitou from 1750 to 1784, had a French garden landscaped in Poitiers.
+He also had Eleanor of Aquitaine's ancient wall razed and have modern boulevards built in its place.

 19th century

-During the 19th century, many army bases were built in Poitiers because of its central and strategic location.
-Poitiers became a garrison town, despite its distance from France's borders.
+During the 19th century, many army bases were built in Poitiers because of its strategic location.
+Poitiers would also become a garrison town, despite its distance from France's borders.

 The Poitiers train station was built in the 1850s, and connected Poitiers to the rest of France.
+The Hôtel de Ville (city hall) on Place du Maréchal-Leclerc was completed in 1875.